What is intellectual property?

 Intellectual property law is complex.
 It is often worth getting advice from a professional before applying for protection.
 Patent attorneys specialise in intellectual property law, as do trademark attorneys.
 They are governed and regulated by the Chartered Institute of Patent Attorneys (CIPA) and the Institute of Trademark Attorneys (ITMA) respectively.
 More general advice can be gained from the Intellectual Property Office.
 The British Library Business and Intellectual Property Centre (BIPC) has numerous articles on how to protect your ideas too.

 Looking for space to create your next big idea?
-If you're interested in renting office space at Workspace, browse our 64 locations across London or find out more about our membership packages if you're looking to join a thriving network of co-working clubs across the capital.
+If you're interested in renting office space at Workspace, browse over 60 properties across London or find out more about our membership packages if you're looking to join a thriving network of co-working clubs across the capital.